liuyongye/PUER_replications/README.md

-This README file provides an overview of the data and codes for replicating the empirical results in our paper "Preshool Class Size and Child Development: Evidence from a County-Level Follow-up Survey", together with the step-by-step instructions.
+This README file provides an overview of the data and codes for replicating the empirical results in our paper "Preschool Class Size and Child Development: Evidence from a County-Level Follow-up Survey", together with the step-by-step instructions.
 The data and codes have been deposited in the author's GitHub repository.
 Please download all the materials, including:

 ```
 │ README.md